 Best Stationary Bike

-The Xterea Fitness FB150 Folding Exercise Bike is our number 1 pick and comes in a solid X-frame design that folds to just 18 inches and only takes up 1 inch of floor space, making it ideal for small spaces.
+Xterea Fitness FB150 Folding Exercise Bike comes in a solid X-frame design that folds to just 18 inches and only takes up 1 inch of floor space.
 The bike has an LCD screen that is easy to read and it will display speed, distance, calories, time, and even monitor your pulse.
-There are 8 levels of manual resistance and a tension dial knob to control it.

 It’s also got an ergonomically designed seat, which adjusts easily so users from 4 foot 10 inches to 5 foot 10 inches that are 225lbs or less can fit properly.
-The Xterea Fitness FB150 Folding Exercise Bike has padded handlebars with multiple places to grip your hands that will also monitor your heart rate.
+Thanks to the magnetic resistance, this is one of the smoothest and quietest bikes on the market.
+For these reasons, it’s our #1 pick.

-The LCD monitor also has an iPad mount and will track your speed, time, burned calories, distance, and odometer.
-The adjustable pedals are caged so you can ride at your pace without worrying about spinning out when you go too fast.
-You can adjust the resistance with a continuous infinite resistance knob that lets you decide whether you want to ride with resistance or ride for speed.
+You can adjust the resistance with the continuous infinite resistance knob that lets you decide whether you want to ride with resistance or ride for speed.
 There’s also an emergency brake lever if you need to stop immediately.

 The LCD monitor let’s you see how fast you’re going, how long you’ve been working out, how far you’ve gone, how many calories you’ve burned, your odometer, and how fast your heart rate is, so you can stay in the right zone.

-The Schwinn Recumbent Bike can support up to 300 pounds of weight.
+This machine can support up to 300 pounds of weight.
 It’s got 22 preset workout programs with 9 profiles, 2 fitness tests and 8 heart rate controls.
-The seat slides around so you can easily adjust your fit for each user.
-It’s even got a USB charging port so your phones and tablets can charge while you’re working out.

-The bike has an adjustable seat, caged pedals, and an adjustable comfort seat, to avoid slipping and discomfort.
+To avoid slipping and discomfort, his bike has an adjustable seat, caged pedals, and an adjustable comfort seat.
 The monitor will offer you some feedback when it comes to your ride speed, time, distance, calories burned, and pulse rate, but it is not as in depth as some of the other models on our list.

 How We Rank

-The first thing we looked at, when formulating our rankings of the best exercise bikes, was the weight capacity.
-It was important that bikes could hold a minimum of 150lbs because that indicated sturdiness as well as provide flexibility for many types of persons. anything less was axed.
-We rewarded products like the Echanfit Indoor Stationary Exercise Bike and Schwinn Recumbent Bike who provided over 250lbs of weight bearing capabilities.
+The first thing we looked at when formulating our rankings of the best exercise bikes was the weight capacity.
+It was critical that the bikes could hold a minimum of 150 pounds, because that indicated sturdiness as well as providing versatility for different body shapes.
+Anything less was axed.
+We rewarded products like the Echanfit Indoor Stationary Exercise Bike and Schwinn Recumbent Bike, which provided over 250lbs of weight-bearing capabilities.

 Next, we looked at resistance.
-It was important that bikes had multiple levels of resistance that were easily adjustable with a knob , to accomoadate various fitness levels.
-Product like the Xterea Fitness FB150 Folding Exercise Bike ranked highly for having the most resistance options.
-We also liked the Yosuda Indoor Cycling Stationary Bike because it had a built in emergency brake for safety.
+Bikes needed to have multiple levels of resistance that were easily adjustable with a knob, to accommodate various fitness levels.
+Products like the Xterea Fitness FB150 Folding Exercise Bike ranked highly for having the most resistance options.
+We also liked the Yosuda Indoor Cycling Stationary Bike because it had a built-in emergency brake for safety.